If you don’t like whiskey because it’s too strong, these bourbon cocktails might be the perfect middle ground for those craving a touch of sweetness.

 Where Tom is botanical and summery, John is deep and full of caramel and vanilla notes.
 Both are refreshing, but the latter has more warmth.

-Full of milk, cream, sugar, and plenty of eggs, this cocktail is thick, creamy, and almost like a boozy milkshake (though it’s often made without any alcohol).
+Full of milk, cream, sugar, and plenty of eggs, this cocktail is thick, creamy, and almost like a boozy milkshake (though it’s often made without alcohol).

 First, it’s full of sweet and tart cranberries, which are synonymous with the festive season.
-Look for unsweetened juice, not the syrupy cocktail mixer.

-Finally, use a decent bourbon that you would drink on its own.
+Finally, use a decent bourbon you would drink on its own.
 Otherwise, it might be too overpowering.

-Bourbon, on the other hand, has a beautiful warmth and plenty of sweet taste.
 Between the orange and vanilla flavors, raspberry fits in like a dream.

 Remember when I said the Black Demure would work with Crème de Cassis?

-Well, others thought so too and came up with this rich berry-flavored bourbon cocktail.
+Well, others thought so too, and came up with this rich berry-flavored bourbon cocktail.

-Served in a copper mug, the Moscow mule is a blend of vodka, ginger beer, and lime juice.
+Served in a copper mug, the classic Moscow mule is a blend of vodka, ginger beer, and lime juice.